harshakomara7/SMART-LIGHT-CONTROL/README.md

 DOMAIN : INTERNET OF THINGS

+DURATION : 4 WEEKS

 MENTOR : NEELA SANTOSH

-## This project focuses on developing a system to control an LED light using an Arduino microcontroller, with commands issued through a mobile app interface.
+This project focuses on developing a system to control an LED light using an Arduino microcontroller, with commands issued through a mobile app interface.
 Due to the absence of physical hardware, the entire setup is implemented virtually using the Tinkercad Circuits platform.
 The goal is to simulate a real-world Internet of Things (IoT) scenario where a user can remotely control electronic devices using simple and intuitive commands.
 In this case, the device under control is a basic LED, serving as a practical representation of any controllable electronic system.

 The core idea behind the project is to demonstrate the integration between a microcontroller and a user interface, typically provided by a mobile application.
 Although actual Bluetooth modules and mobile apps cannot be directly simulated within Tinkercad, the platform provides an effective workaround by allowing command input through a serial monitor.
 This method successfully emulates the communication that would take place between a mobile device and the microcontroller via Bluetooth.
 The user can enter text-based commands such as "ON" or "OFF" in the serial monitor, which are then read and interpreted by the Arduino in real-time.